 Afterward, Mira’s cousin Dhruv returns a fantasy book named The Magical Monsoon and recommends it to those standing nearby.
 Mira notes that there is a waiting list for the book due to its popularity.
 Her friend, Kamala, checks out another book, with Mira’s mongoose friends stamping the book, taking out a slip and putting it in a box; Sahil tells her that she should return the book in three days, acting as the librarian.
 Shortly thereafter, The Magical Monsoon goes missing with no book slip showing who checked out the book.
 Mira begins her investigation, using her tools to find the person who took the book, talking to some of her friends to gather information.
 She eventually discovers that Kamala’s sister Dimple took the book by accident, solving the case.
 Mira reminds her that you need to check out library materials properly so that the library can keep track of their materials, so they are available for everyone to enjoy.
 The episode ends with the mongooses reading the book aloud to Mira and her friends who gather around a tree in the center of Jalpur, enjoying the story.

 Fans who watch the series on cable or streaming services can expect more Mira, Royal Detective in the future: it was renewed for a second season before it even premiered!
 Whether libraries or librarians appear in future episodes, the series has already made clear to viewers the importance of libraries and hopefully it continues to do so in the future.

-Subscribe to the I Love Libraries newsletter for more cool stories about libraries and librarians.
+Subscribe to the I Love Libraries newsletter for more great library stories.